whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

-## Chapter 3: Three Core Spiritual Practices
+## Chapter 3: Healthy Cultures Share Three Core Spiritual Practices

 Every healthy culture I've studied has been unique in its language, art, music, and day-to-day customs.
 Yet, without exception, every healthy culture shares something so basic that it transcends these local differences: they all follow the same three core spiritual practices.